-This proposed 2019 annual work plan ("plan") listing management actions available for potential implementation has been assembled by FWP with informal input from the Elk Management Guidelines in Areas with Brucellosis Work Group.
+This proposed 2020 annual work plan ("plan") listing management actions available for potential implementation has been assembled by FWP with informal input from the Elk Management Guidelines in Areas with Brucellosis Work Group.
 The plan builds upon previous annual work plans, a growing body of management experience, and public input.
 Fundamentally these are meant to reduce commingling of elk and livestock (primarily cattle) and the associated the risk of brucellosis transmission while maintaining elk on the landscape.
 These actions are designed to adjust local elk distribution away from cattle at small geographic scales.

-If adopted, this annual plan would be available for potential implementation within the Designated Surveillance Area (DSA) as defined by the Montana Department of Livestock (DoL) and in areas immediately adjacent to Montana's DSA or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle.
+If adopted, this annual plan would be available for potential implementation within the Designated Surveillance Area (DSA) as defined by the Montana Department of Livestock (DoL) and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years.
 While the highest potential for disease transmission by elk abortions or live births is well bracketed by the dates January 15 through June 30, these actions may be applied outside that window to reduce risk in subsequent years.
 While the DoL has authority to define the boundaries and conditions of the DSA for livestock, this work plan does not maintain or create any wildlife management authority for DoL.
 The wildlife management authority within this plan is wholly represented by FWP and the FW Commission.
-While identified as the 2019 plan, the term for this plan begins with final commission adoption in fall 2018 and runs to fall 2019 when the next annual work plan is scheduled to be finalized.
+While identified as the 2020 plan, the term for this plan begins with final commission adoption in fall 2019 and runs to fall 2021 when the next annual work plan is scheduled to be finalized.
 Exact dates depend upon final commission adoptions.

-This work plan is proposed as a "default" or general work plan for implementation beginning in fall 2018.
+This work plan is proposed as a "default" or general work plan for implementation beginning in fall 2019.
 Any additional or replacement work plans from local work groups may be proposed for public review and commission adoption at the time they are assembled.